Disclaimer: “As an Amazon Associate I may earn from qualifying purchases.” Adsense and Infolinks were no help at all.

 • Fresnel lens.

-Store in a sealable waterproof plastic bag.
+Store your fire kit in a sealable waterproof plastic bag.
 Double-bagging is a good precaution.

 Some of you will note that this kit does not contain some of the more traditional survival fire-starting items.